daybugging/stefanzweifel.io/_posts/2014-12-02-jawbone-up-to-dayone.md

 ### It doesn't work!

-[Create an issue](//github.com/stefanzweifel/up-to-dayone/issues/new) and we will try to fix it.
+[Create an issue](//github.com/stefanzweifel/up-to-dayone/issues/new) or contact me by [email](mailto:hello@stefanzweifel.io) and we will try to fix it.

 ### Bugs / Contribution